SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

 ## <a name="gcp-create"></a> Step by Step Guide with Google Cloud Platform

-Unlike some other services, [Google Cloud Platform](https://cloud.google.com/) (GCP) [External HTTPS Load Balancers](This establishes your tracking domain routing via a [GCP "external" HTTPS load-balancer](https://cloud.google.com/load-balancing/docs/https) with certificate and routing rule to forward all requests to SparkPost.
+Unlike some other services, [Google Cloud Platform](https://cloud.google.com/) (GCP) can route tracking domains to SparkPost via an ["external" HTTPS load-balancer](https://cloud.google.com/load-balancing/docs/https), with certificate and routing rules.
 This is conceptually simpler than using a CDN in front of SparkPost tracking, as there is no caching [Time to Live](#ttl) to consider.

 GCP organizes resources under named projects.

 1. From the top menu, select an existing project, or create a new project.

     ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-new-project.png)

 1. On the main menu (top left), scroll down and select "Network Services" then "Load balancing".